Anna Lo: Political views

-Personal life and death
+Personal life

 Lo was a social worker and former chair of the Northern Ireland Chinese Welfare Association.
 She served from 1997 and was chair as of October 2019.
-Lo was awarded an MBE for services to Ethnic Minorities in the 2000 New Year Honours.
-Lo received an honorary doctorate from the Open University in October 2018.
+Lo was appointed Member of the British Empire for services to Ethnic Minorities in the 2000 New Year Honours.
+She received an honorary doctorate from the Open University in October 2018.

-Lo's autobiography, The Place I Call Home: From Hong Kong to Belfast - My Story, was published by the Blackstaff Press in October 2016.
+Lo's autobiography, The Place I Call Home: From Hong Kong to Belfast – My Story, was published by the Blackstaff Press in October 2016.

 Lo was married to Belfast Telegraph journalist David Watson from October 1974 until their divorce in 2010.
 Watson died in December 2010.
 She later married businessman Gavin Millar, getting engaged in June 2010 and separating in 2012.
 Lo had a partner named Robert and had 2 children and 2 grandchildren.

 An atheist and a self-described humanist, she was a supporter of Humanists UK and its Northern Ireland branch, Northern Ireland Humanists.
 In 2015, she was the only MLA of seven non-religious MLAs who was willing to go public as an atheist in an interview with the BBC.
 She helped launch Northern Ireland Humanists at an event in Stormont in 2016 and supported many of the charity's campaigns, including on abortion rights.

+Illness and death

 From 2007, Lo suffered from non-Hodgkin lymphoma.
 She died of complications from NHL at the Belfast City Hospital on 6 November 2024, aged 74.
 In a statement, Alliance Party leader Naomi Long said "Anna will forever be remembered as a ground-breaker in local politics.
 Her service to the Chinese community (...) was transformational."